jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 However, specifing callback function for each time to call out the API is a little cumbersome.

-In JSforce REPL, it adds support of "Promise Auto Evaluation" - if the returned value to REPL has promise A+ interface (thennable) it will be automatically evaluated and wait display output untill promise evaluation is completed.
-This feature brings the experience as if REPL users are making synchronous API calls.
+In JSforce REPL, it adds support of "Promise Auto Evaluation" - if the value returned to REPL has promise A+ interface (thenable) it will be automatically evaluated and waits display output untill promise evaluation is completed.
+This feature brings an experience as if REPL users are making synchronous API call.

 ```
 > sobject('Account').create({ Name: 'My Test Account' });